SalmaAlassal/BeRoot/Compression and Archiving/README.md

 - To extract the contents of a tar file : `tar -xvf filename.tar`

-- To extract the a specific file from a tar file : `tar -xvf filename.tar path/to/file`
+- To extract a specific file from a tar file : `tar -xvf filename.tar path/to/file`

-- To extract the a specific directory from a tar file : `tar -xvf filename.tar path/to/directory`
+- To extract a specific directory from a tar file : `tar -xvf filename.tar path/to/directory`

 > Remember, the tar command does not compress the files by default.